minoshim/MLAU/README.md

 The code is tested on Linux OSs (Ubuntu, Linux Mint, CentOS, including Windows Subsystem for Linux).

-Above packages (excluding Intel compiler) can be installed by `apt-get` or `yum` commands.

 ## Installation
 1. Download the code from GitHub via `>git clone hppts://github.com/minoshim/MLAU`.
 2. Move to the main directory `MLAU/`.
 3. Check `Makefile.inc` and edit environment variables `CC`, `MPICC`, and `CFLAGS` to meet users environment.
-4. Move to the problem directories (e.g., 1D/SERIAL/) and then read README how to run the simulation.
+4. Move to the problem directories (e.g., 1D/SERIAL/) and read README how to run the simulation.

 Since the code is updated without notice, you may update the code via `>git pull origin main`.